WokLibCodeClub/.github/profile/README.md

 Please make sure you arrive so that you have time to log in to your trinket account and be ready to start coding at 11.45 am.

 We have now finished our mini-course introducing the basics of Python.
-We suggest that anyone who hasn't yet coded the Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race) project should have a go at that, followed by the [Secret Messages](https://projects.raspberrypi.org/en/projects/secret-messages) project.
+We suggest that anyone who hasn't yet coded the [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race) project should have a go at that, followed by the [Secret Messages](https://projects.raspberrypi.org/en/projects/secret-messages) project.

-by writing our own function in a game called *Catch the ball*.
-There is a starter project for this game and you can find it [here](https://trinket.io/python/0e429f731b).

-#### Summary of the four sessions in the *Python from the beginning* mini-course:

-In the first session on **28 September 2024** we learnt about the functions ```print()``` and ```input()```, and also *imported* other functions from different Python *libraries*.
-We saw the difference between *text strings*, *whole numbers (integers)* and *decimal or floating-point numbers*; and made some variables.
-You can find the code which was written on the screen during the first session by going to [https://trinket.io/python/104fce5c53d0](https://trinket.io/python/104fce5c53d0).

-In the second session on **5 October 2024** we wrote an *Age calculator* programme which calculated a person's age given the year they were born, and also introduced the Python ```if``` command.
-The code for the *Age calculator* programme written on the screen is [here](https://trinket.io/python/b46b93f16311).

-We also took the first steps in creating graphics in Python by starting a *turtles* project, introducing the turtle ```Screen()``` and how to make a ```Turtle()```.
-The code for the project as it was at the end of the session is [here](https://trinket.io/python/ecd09ad1ba40).

-The list of colours which you can use for turtles and backgrounds can be found at [https://www.w3schools.com/colors/colors_names.asp](https://www.w3schools.com/colors/colors_names.asp).

-A trinket project which explains the turtle coordinate system can be found [here](https://trinket.io/python/218c2a1835).

-In the third session on **26 October 2024** we explored using the Python ```while``` loop to make a turtle draw polygon shapes with any number of sides.
-The code on the screen at the end of the session for this project is [here](https://trinket.io/python/dbc59805d99c).
-We also introduced Python **lists** and the Python ```for``` loop in a *sorting hat* project.
-The code on the screen at the end of the session for the *sorting hat* project is [here](https://trinket.io/python/aeef19b5fd9b).

-In the final session on **2 November 2024** we explored the ```range()``` function and found that you could put one, two or even three parameters in the brackets.
-We used a ```for``` loop to print out a times table to jog your memory (the code on the screen for this project is [here](https://trinket.io/python/218c2a1835), and coded a simple turtle game called *Catch the ball* which introduced writing our own Python *functions* and how to make a turtle react to being clicked.
-The starter project for *Catch the ball* is [here](https://trinket.io/python/0e429f731b) and the code for the completed game written on the screen is [here](https://trinket.io/python/218c2a1835)
-.
-### Python for coders with some experience

-Those who are familiar with Python can continue working on Raspberry Pi/Code Club projects.
-Many of you have started the project called [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race), but before you finish this one you should try the challenge to draw dashed lines for your grid as this gives you a great chance to test your Python skills.
-After that, we suggest going on to the project called [Secret Messages](https://projects.raspberrypi.org/en/projects/secret-messages) which uses Python to put messages into encrypted form.
-We can also point you to more complex projects on this github site.
+For those that have completed the Turtle Race we will do a code-along session to make a super-charged version of this race, where you can easily make as many racing turtles as you want.

-Here is a demo of the Turtle Race (click Play to start it):
+Here is a demo of the basic Turtle Race (click Play to start it):

 ![Turtle Race demo](turtle_race_demo.gif "animation of turtle race")